 The overhead placement should be such that it is convenient for the instructor to use.
 Further, the educator should be able face the class, to facilitate better interaction with the students.
 Since the projector is able to enlarge small script, the educator can write in his own desired font size.
 He does not need to continuously stretch his arm to write on the board.
-Unlike a blackboard, time is not wasted in erasing what has been written.
-Once transparencies are used, they can be restored to their original unused state after washing them with soap and water.
+Unlike a blackboard, time is not wasted in erasing what has been state after washing them with soap and water.